fiberplane/fpx/packages/client-library-otel/README.md

 pnpm watch
 ```

-Then, point your sample app's package.json to the local build:
+Then, if your sample app is within the monorepo, point your sample app's package.json to the local build:

 ```json
 {